What Is Insomnia & How Can It Be Treated?

 - Pulmonologist (lung disease)

 - Otolaryngologist (ear, nose, and throat)

 - Dentist (jaw alignment, for easier breathing)

-Treating insomnia involves addressing the underlying cause, such as alcohol or caffeine intake.
+Treating insomnia involves addressing the underlying cause, such as mental health issues, alcohol or caffeine intake.
 If this is not successful, therapy or medication may help.